kinners00/bolt/documentation/bolt_examples.md

 Note that you can install modules from a number of different sources.
 For more information, see the [Puppetfile README](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd#examples).

-2. Run this command from inside the project directory to install the required modules:
+1. In the project directory, run this command to install the required modules:

 ```
 bolt puppetfile install